top of page

 • Water - There is no running water at Haybelly.
 Please plan ahead and bring large containers of water for you and your campsite.
 There will be some drinking water provided by Haybelly, but that is limited.
 Bring more water than you think you will need!

 • Food - Try to bring enough food to feed yourself for your entire stay.
 Bring a cooler, ice, non-perishable food, fruit, veggies, granola bars, and anything else you want!
-We will have 4 meals provided throughout the weekend at the cabin (Friday evening, Saturday morning & evening, and Sunday morning/afternoon) but it would be best not to rely on provided meals for sustenance.
+We will have some meals provided throughout the weekend at the cabin, but it would be best not to rely on provided meals for sustenance.
 We do not rely on single use dishware, so please be sure to bring your own dishes if you would like to partake in the meals.
 Try to bring pre-prepared foods and things that can be heated up.

 • Cooking - Cooking over the fire is good, but safety first!
 Bringing a grill is welcome, but should be tended to until it’s completely extinguished after cooking.
 There will be a spot to clean your dishes by the cabin at the outdoor.
 If you’re looking to help out the Haybelly cause, volunteering to clean and keep things tidy is a great thing.